 In the interest of protecting human and environmental health, risk assessments and long-term monitoring plans, used to determine allowable future development activities on the former site, will be reviewed by technical experts as well as through Alberta Environment and Parks’ Office of the Chief Scientist.
 Documents such as the human health risk assessments and other technical documents will be shared with health experts for input.
 Again, the Alberta government will ensure that all approved plans and activities on the site meet the provincial standards for the protection of human and environmental health.

 After the acceptance of the risk assessments and site specific remediation criteria determination, Alberta Environment and Parks staff will work with the companies and potentially impacted residents in both the Overlanders and Homesteader communities to ensure that any identified affected properties are remediated to provincial standards in the interest of protecting human and environmental health.

 The order also directed the companies to provide activity updates directly to residents on a bi-monthly basis.
 Once reports are accepted in final format by the Department, summaries of reports and access to reports will be made available by the companies through their community websites.
 Information from Cherokee Canada can be obtained through their website Homesteader Responds.
 Information from Domtar can be obtained through their website Overlanders Community Update.

 For Albertans seeking specific information on the Ministerial Order and accompanying environmental protection orders, this information can be found on the Environmental Appeals Board’s website (PDF, 12.6 MB).

 In our commitment to keep residents updated on progress, we will be maintaining an action item timeline as milestones (as set by the orders) are reached.

 Action items from Ministerial Order:

-As announced in March 2019, Alberta Health will be working with federal experts to conduct a field epidemiology investigation.
+As announced in March 2019, Alberta Health continues to work with federal experts to conduct a field epidemiology investigation.